dtcenter/MET/docs/Users_Guide/tc-stat.rst

 The usage statement for the TC-Stat tool includes the "job" term, which refers to the set of tasks to be performed after applying user-specified filtering options.
 The filtering options are used to pare down the TC-Pairs output to only those lines that are desired for the analysis.
 The job and its filters together comprise a "job command line".
 The "job command line" may be specified either on the command line to run a single analysis job or within the configuration file to run multiple analysis jobs at the same time.
 If jobs are specified in both the configuration file and the command line, only the jobs indicated in the configuration file will be run.
 The various jobs are described in :numref:`table_columnar_output_summary_tc_stat` and the filtering options are described in :numref:`tc_stat-configuration-file`.

-Required arguments for tc_stat
+Required Arguments for tc_stat
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. The **-lookin source** argument indicates the location of the input TCST files generated from tc_pairs.
 This argument can be used one or more times to specify the name of a TCST file or top-level directory containing TCST files to be processed.
 Multiple tcst files may be specified by using a wild card (\*).

 2. Either a configuration file must be specified with the **-config** option, or a **JOB COMMAND LINE** must be denoted.
 The **JOB COMMAND LINE** options are described in :numref:`tc_stat-configuration-file`.

-Optional arguments for tc_stat
+Optional Arguments for tc_stat
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 3. The **-out file** argument indicates the desired name of the TCST format output file.